 Many of us global travellers have been there; even those who try to swear off polluting air travel to spare us some greenhouse gases –– we are in a city for a day, a long stopover and we want to get out and see the city a bit.
 Who wants to waste their lungs on the stale airport environment?

 About 10 years ago I had a 7-hour stopover in Amsterdam.
-I had a friend there I wanted to see (no time to meet all those cool sustainable designers yet) and on a budget I had to figure out how I was going to get in and out on time, alive and no deeper in than 50 Euros.
+I had a friend there I wanted to see (no time to meet all those cool sustainable designers in Rotterdam yet) and on a budget I had to figure out how I was going to get in and out on time, alive and no deeper in than 50 Euros.

 My friend reassured me that all the trains arrive on time, even complicated ones coming from remote places so that visiting him in his suburb would not be a challenge getting in or out.
 I trusted him and the universe and went for it.

 After landing in the airport I put my suitcase in a locker down below (follow the signs) and I jumped on a train going into the city.
 Got off in a snap downtown, bought an apple strudel, and then decided to try one of those Amsterdam canal boat cruises.
 It was lovely.
 I didn’t need to book in advance, but just jumped on the first one I came across.
 It was small, not like the large canal boats in Paris and I liked the intimacy of it.

 Visiting Amsterdam the day after the Dutch Independence Day I was a bit surprised to see orange debris floating around in the canal and hanging off of those spectacular little bridges we floated under, but I could not have asked for a more intimate way to meander through the channels, peering into the lives of people who lived on the canal in boats, and into the front windows of the people who lived on the narrow roads lining the canal.
 It seems like no-one uses curtains there.
 Less than an hour later, we were done and I felt like I had seen enough of Amsterdam.